beicause/csvg/docs/guide/function.md

-# Function
+# Function in svg

-All functions are configurable, The following is enabled by default.
-Replacing sequence: repeat, random, index, set, get.
+All functions are configurable by modifying `processors` in `Compiler`.
+The following will be handed to corresponding processors by default when `compile` a svg string matching the prefix( '@' by default ) and names.

 ## @random(min, max)